List of quick breads

 This is a list of quick breads.
-Quick bread is any bread leavened with some leavening agents other than yeast or eggs.
+Quick bread is a North American term for any bread leavened with some leavening agents other than yeast or eggs.
 Preparing a quick bread generally involves two mixing bowls.
 One contains all dry ingredients (including chemical leavening agents or agent) and one contains all wet ingredients (possibly including liquid ingredients that are slightly acidic in order to initiate the leavening process).
 In some variations, the dry ingredients are in a bowl and the wet ingredients are heated sauces in a saucepan off-heat and cooled.